gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 I decided to use the two existing potentiometers to control the volume and to switch to the next track.
 The volume one is self-explanatory, for the "next track" functionality I had the idea to make it so you just twiddle it in any direction by at least a small threshold amount to get it to go to the next track in the playlist.

-{{< img src="columbus-radio-360-wiring-up-a-pot.jpg" width="600px" caption="Wiring up from the RaspberryPi daughter board to an existing potentiometer on the Columbus radio.
-This one was used for volume control."  >}}
+{{% figure src="columbus-radio-360-wiring-up-a-pot.jpg" width="600px" caption="Wiring up from the RaspberryPi daughter board to an existing potentiometer on the Columbus radio.
+This one was used for volume control."  %}}

 ## RaspberryPi Daughter Board